Last year’s most popular Google search was the question: “What is Love?” And the Guardian newspaper asked five “experts” to answer it.

-A physicist, a psychotherapist, a philosopher, an author of romantic novels and a nun gave their answer to the question about Love, from their personal perspective of the subject.
+A physicist, a psychotherapist, a philosopher, an author of romantic novels, and a nun gave their answer to the question, What is love? from their personal perspective of the subject.

 “Love is chemistry” (Answers Jim Al-Khalili, theoretical physicist and writer).

 Biologically, Love is an intense neurological condition, such as hunger or thirst, but more permanent.
 We say that love is blind or we talk about love being blind or unconditional, meaning that we cannot control it.

 But again, this is not particularly surprising, since love, is basically a chemical phenomenon.